 Code description

 Code description is a key description or key details set directly in your source code.
-It can be displayed in Table View with Show code description column option checked in editor view settings.
+It can be displayed in the Table View with Show code description column option checked in editor view settings.

 Note that code descriptions are imported from the source file, and cannot be edited in the translation editor.
 See an example of code description below.